This post contains affiliate links

 Add your reed sticks.

-After a few hours remove your reed sticks and place in upside down to help the oils travel up the sticks.
+After a few hours remove your reed sticks and place them in upside down to help the oils travel up the sticks.

 Place in a spot away from children and pets and enjoy the lovely aroma!